Skip to main content Skip to navigation

 • Brief colleagues who will be working with the intern or placement student

-• Consider practical elements such as a workstation, ID card, telephone, checking insurance, enrolment on payroll, any documents for signing around Confidentiality, GDPR briefing, access to IT systems and equipment if hybrid/remote working, any adjustments for disability (if necessary) etc
+• Consider practical elements such as a workstation, identity card, telephone, checking insurance, enrolment on payroll, any documents for signing around Confidentiality, GDPR briefing, access to IT systems and equipment if hybrid/remote working, if necessary, any adjustments for disability, etc

 • Assign a buddy to answer any 'silly questions' and assist with integrating into the team and developing professional networks, and/or a mentor to support questions around career choices and share their journey